How to Buy Life Insurance for Marijuana Users With the Best Rates in

 That is not true to an extent!

-Some companies will test for THC, and others will just take your word for it.
+Some companies will test for THC, and others will take your word.
 Some life insurance companies will not even ask if you smoke marijuana.
-Your agent can help determine the most appropriate company to apply with.
+Your agent can help determine the most appropriate company to apply to.
 You can call us, and we will pre-screen your situation and show you all your options.

 4. All Marijuana Users Automatically Receive Smoker Rates.

 This will all depend on how much marijuana you use.
 All life insurance companies underwrite their applications differently.
 This is why you want to use a carrier that is marijuana friendly so you can stay away from an expensive smoker rate.